amenzwa/amenzwa.github.io/motorsport/adjust.md

 ## *adjust car set-up to rectify handling problems*

 Race cars are like prescription spectacles.
 Just as the spectacles have to be custom made for the wearer, a race car must be custom fitted to the driver and the track for the prevailing weather conditions.
-Before a car can be set up, the driver must test drive it, and identify the handling problems.
-This section describes how to identify handling problems during testing.
-Drivers prefer a car that behaves predictably: follows the straights, feels stable during corner-entry braking, turns in crisply at corner entry, feels balanced mid corner, and oversteers slightly at corner exit.
+Before a car can be set up, the driver must test drive it in its factory set-up, and identify the handling problems, if any.
+This section describes how to identify handling problems during testing and how to rectify them upon returning to the pit.
+Drivers prefer a car that behaves predictably: follows the straights, feels stable during corner-entry braking, turns in crisply at corner entry, feels balanced mid corner, oversteers slightly at corner exit, and accelerates quickly along the subsequent straight.

 The *driving phases* are defined as follows: